choikh0423/bigredhacks2022/README.md

 ### Backend
 We used Django Rest Framework to set up the basic backend architecture of our project.
 We created a relational database consisting of user, apartment, and lease data models.
 We serialized the models and defined the necessary API endpoints.

+## Challenges we ran into
+It was our first time building a fully-functioning website with React.
+Integrating backend server and frontend server using ngrok public url and using CORS was a challenge.

+## Accomplishments we’re proud of
+Our website is fully integrated!!!

+## What we learned
+Don’t do backend in hackathons
+We need a designer

+## What's next?
+- Apartment Communities
+- Official Launch
+- Expand to Other Areas